 Testing is not an afterthought in our process — it is considered at the outset and then woven into every stage.
 We follow a test-driven approach where test expectations are defined before implementation begins, and AI generates both the tests and the code that satisfies them.

 The specification documents include acceptance criteria for every feature, expressed in clear, testable terms.
 Before Claude Code writes a line of production code, it generates test cases that encode those acceptance criteria.
-The tests initially fail, of course, because the feature has not been built yet.
 Claude Code then writes the implementation, runs the tests, and iterates until they all pass.
-This is the classic red-green-refactor cycle, except that AI executes it in minutes rather than hours.

 Layers of automated testing